 Unluckily there isn’t much you are able to do to solve this without professional help therefore it’s recommended to phone a plumber if you think this is an issue.

 Damaged pumps or motors are often responsible for unusual loud noises coming from your machine.
-The good news is these parts can be replaced so you shouldn’t need to replace your dishwasher.
+The good news is these parts can be replaced by a dishwasher repair service so you shouldn’t need to replace your dishwasher.
 You could even manage replace the part on your own or you might need to contact a local engineer.